 “We could go somewhere else, then.”

 He shook his head.
-I have been listening to the arguments in court.
+I have been listening to the arguments in the court of judgement.
 There will soon be war between our kingdoms.
 My armies will march against those of your father.
 If we run, we will be abandoning Idris to invasion.

 “The invasion will happen if we stay, too.”